-Founded in January of 2020, this one focuses on the games at Global, which is a nice local idea.
+Founded in January of 2020, this one focuses on the games at Global, which is a nice, focused idea.
 Global players Seanell & WizOfAz interview relative unknowns along with some classic MTT legends that apparently put in some hours on the site.

 is Andrew Neeme’s effort to expand beyond his seminal and popular if peaking vlog work.
 It’s not really clear why he added this afterthought to what must be an exhausting production and travel schedule.
 The subject is supposed to be poker and relationships, and the subtext that, to rephrase the famous line, love is never having to be entertaining, will be liberating to some.
 I’d be afraid of sounding too negative if Neeme wasn’t perceptibly bored himself.
 Go fly a drone or something, buddy.
 Rating: Unfavorable.

 Mild-mannered hosts Clint and Tyler provide timely coverage of the exploding Lone Star scene.